BrianRuizy/gatsby-minimal-portfolio/_data/featured/cams.md

 path: /cams-etrac
 thumbnail: /assets/cams/cams-etrac.png
 date: 2019-09-09
-name: CAMS E-Trac
+name: CAMS E-TRaC
-subtitle: What was it like to develop a fintech energy analytics SaaS product?
+title: What was it like to develop a fintech energy analytics SaaS product?
-category: Enterprise
+category: Enterprise Software
 description: 'A robust and modern midstream oil & energy data monitoring web-app.
 Built with Python on AWS.'
 tags:
   - Python